Publication Ethics and Malpractice Statement

 Ethical Guideline for Journal Publication

-The publication of an article in Musãwa Jurnal Studi Gender and Islam is an essential building block in the development of a coherent and respected network of knowledge.
+The publication of an article in ESENSIA is an essential building block in the development of a coherent and respected network of knowledge.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 Peer-reviewed articles support and embody the scientific methods.
 It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the editor, the reviewer, the publisher, and the society.
-As the publisher of Musãwa Jurnal Studi Gender and Islam, Woman Studies Centre takes its duties of guardianship over all stages of publishing seriously and it recognizes its ethical and other responsibilities.
-Musãwa Jurnal Studi Gender and Islam committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
+As the publisher of ESENSIA takes its duties of guardianship over all stages of publishing seriously and it recognizes its ethical and other responsibilities.
+ESENSIA committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.

-The editors of Musãwa Jurnal Studi Gender and Islam is responsible for deciding which articles submitted to the journal should be published.
+The editors of ESENSIA is responsible for deciding which articles submitted to the journal should be published.
 The validation of the work in question and its importance to researchers and readers must always drive such decisions.
 The editors may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement, and plagiarism.
 The editors may confer with other editors or reviewers in making their decisions.
+In order to improve the quality of the journal and incoming articles, ESENSIA intended to ensure that authors speaking English as a second language are given the equal opportunity to receive feedback from a blind-review process hence review the conceptual substances of the article using a standarized form of review.

 It is basically author’s duty to only submit a manuscript that is free from plagiarism and academically malpractices.
 The editor, however, double checks each article before its publication.
-The first step is to check plagiarism against offline database developed by Al-Jami’ah Research Centre and, secondly, against as much as possible online databases.
+The first step is to check plagiarism against offline database and, secondly, against as much as possible online databases.

 An editor at any time evaluates manuscripts for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.